EchoAppsTeam/js-sdk/docs/guides/how_to_develop_plugin/README.md

 In this example we've accessed the "state" renderer of the Stream app.

-One more important note to keep in mind while overriding the existing renderers: you can control the order in which the renderer logic is executed, i.e. you can call the parent renderer and apply specific logic after that or you can add some manipulations and call the parent renderer.
+One more important note to keep in mind while overriding the existing renderers: you can application the order in which the renderer logic is executed, i.e. you can call the parent renderer and apply specific logic after that or you can add some manipulations and call the parent renderer.
 Calling the {@link Echo.Plugin#parentRenderer "parentRenderer"} function is extremely important when you extend some existing renderer to allow other plugins to execute their renderer extensions as well (in case multiple plugins extend the same renderer).

 ## CSS rules